fan1x/fan1x.github.io/cpp22.md

     - documented code
         - readable and self-explaning code
         - document complex parts of the code (hacks, algorithms, ...)

+### General Comments
+- The project should focus more on programming and software engineering aspects and less on algorithms
+- The architecture of the program schould be easily extensible
+    - class hierarchy, configuration through config files, ...
+- The project should contain at least few non-trivial parts
+    - E.g., GUI, networking, multithreading, generic extendability, ...

 ### Examples Ideas